apache/nuttx/boards/arm/lpc17xx_40xx/lincoln60/README.txt

           reconfiguration process.

-    2. This configuration is setup to build under Windows with Cygwin using the CodeSourcery toolchain.
+    2. This configuration is setup to build under Windows with Cygwin using the ARM EABI toolchain.
 That is, however, easily reconfigured.

     3. This configuration uses a serial console on UART0 at 115200 8N1.
        This is the serial port at the connector labelled COM1 on the